I also do a bunch of other fun stuff, here are just a few examples…

 I teamed up with Jordan Cohen and Jonny Koh (two of my bandmates in Lawrence) to create Soupbread Sound, a production company that handles event logistics, tech solutions, equipment rental, creative/musical direction, digital marketing expertise, analytics and budgeting for digital and physical music events.
 Basically, if you have a cool idea, we’ll make it happen.

-In addition to providing gear and services for many physical events (including many Lawrence shows), we gained an expertise in virtual events during the COVID-19 pandemic.
-Most notably, we handled all production, promotion, and ticketing for Jon Bellion’s Virtual Concert in December 2021 (pictured on the left, with me on piano in the background!), in which Jon performed improvised acoustic and orchestral of his arrangements of his songs for over 7000 ticket holders (an estimated 10k+ viewers), taking requests and questions from the audience chat along the way.
+We also gained at expertise in virtual events during the COVID-19 pandemic.
+Most notably, we handled all production, promotion, and ticketing for Jon Bellion’s Cove City Virtual Concert in December 2021, in which Jon performed improvised acoustic and orchestral of his arrangements of his songs for over 7000 ticket holders (an estimated 10k+ viewers), taking requests and questions from the audience chat along the way.
 We also provided those same services for Lawrence’s Virtual Tour, which included 12 concerts and virtual meet-and-greets with behind-the-scenes videos and q&a.

 hi-lo jack